thanasistrisp/Project-Emiris/exercise2/README.md

 This algorithm has been implemented in a different file, because it may be applied to other types of graphs as well, and not just to MRNG graphs.

 ## 4.4.
-NSG:Practical Approximation For MRNG
+Navigating Spreading-out Graph (NSG): Practical Approximation For MRNG

 ### 4.4.1.
 Construction

 We follow the pseudo-code given in Algorithm 2 in [[3]](#references) for the construction of the NSG graph.
-For the set $E$ we use both checked nodes and nearest neighbors of the of v as a union of the two sets.
-For the edge selection strategy, we use the MRNG one but only for the two edges pv, pr.
+First construct an Approximate $k$-NN graph using the LSH algorithm.
+This graph is initially used to find the navigation node $n$ of the graph, which will also be used during search.

+The NSG graph initially has all zero edges.
+The MRNG method treats all the other nodes as candidate neighbors for each node.
+On the contrary, the approximation of MRNG, NSG, only uses a set of approximate nearest neighbors as candidates.

+For each node $v$ in the Approximate $k$-NN graph, we construct a set $E$ of all checked nodes during the search-on-graph starting from $n$, including the nearest neighbors of $v$. $E$ is used as a priority queue and until $m$ edges with origin $v$ are constructed, its elements are removed.

+The edge selection strategy used is the one used for MRNG, but this time, not all edges of each triangle $pvr$ are examined; instead only edges $pv$ and $pr$ are used.
+If $pv < pr, \forall r$, then there are no conflicts and the edge $vp$ (origin $p$, destination $r$) is added to the NSG graph.

-With the MRNG strategy, we add edges to the already defined GNN graph and for the remaining not linked nodes, we connect them using DFS incrementally with navigation node $n$ as root of the rooted directed tree.
+This strategy leads to a disconnected graph, so the rest of nodes are connected using DFS incrementally, with $n$ as the root of the obtained directed spanning tree.

 Average construction time: 15-40 minutes.